 Searching for a job in these fields of technical support will have a different set of interests and skills.
 But all of the recruiters will have one thing in common: they will want to see a powerful tech resume.

-To build a strong resume, check out our pre-existing templates and professional resume builder.
+To build a strong technical resume, check out our pre-existing technical resume templates and professional resume builder.

 Your technical resume will vary widely, based on your experience level, your certifications, and your long-term professional goals.

 This blog post on technical resume samples can help you understand the following:

 - The kind of information your employers will be looking for

 - How should your technical resume be formatted on the page

 - Some special tips for writing the various sections

 And all kinds of details that will help you stand out.